Studying

 Instruction is given in English, but the courses and assignments can also be done in Finnish or Swedish.

-Check out courses in the University of Helsinki online course catalogue for students at the University of Helsinki in the Studies service.
+Check out courses in the University of Helsinki online course catalogue for students in the Studies service.
+Please note, that some courses will not be lectured every academic year.

 The University of Helsinki also offers Finnish courses for international students.